lorenzosinisi/lorenzosinisi/README.md

 Hi there 👋,
-my name is Lorenzo Sinisi and I am working as Freelance Software Developer based in Berlin.
+my name is Lorenzo Sinisi and I am Software Developer based in Berlin.

 Designed in Italy and assembled in Berlin. *Not yet tested in German language, but I'm working on updating it!*